NLP-SIG/nlp-sig.github.io/content/club/index.md

     content:
       slides:
       - title: 👋 Welcome to the group
-        content: Take a look at what we're working on...
+        content: Take a peek at what we're working on...
         align: center
         background:
           image:
-            filename: coders.jpg
+            filename: meeting.jpg
             filters:
               brightness: 0.7
           position: right